D2-mods/Portrait-Gender-Separator-for-IE-games/README.md

 #### Portraits folder
 - filenames starting in F will be added to the female list (does not need to be capitalized)
 - filenames starting in M will be added to the male list
-- files are copied to the override, where they are only selectable if added by a M_*.lua file
+- files are copied to the override, where they are only selectable if added by a .lua file

 NOTE:
 I'd recommend to archive, move, or delete files beginning in M or F from the Portraits folder after install.